adrienball/2048-rs/README.md

 In particular, these statistics correspond to a minimum branch probability of `0.001`.
 Decreasing this value would lead to better performance, as more branches would be explored, but this would also take more time.

-Some other hardcoded parameters can be tweaked to further improve the algorithm.
+Some other hardcoded parameters can be tweaked in order to further improve the algorithm.
 I have not performed an exhaustive grid search, thus the parameter set is probably sub-optimal.

 ## Installation with Cargo